Lingo CGM — 2-Pack

-We pulled MARD data from the FDA 510(k) summaries, cross-checked app features in the App Store, and grounded the safety guidance in Johns Hopkins and Mayo Clinic positions on CGM use without diabetes.
-Ranked on FDA clearance status, app quality, Oura / Apple Health integration, accuracy, and monthly cost.
+We verified every ASIN in this guide against Amazon’s live catalog before publishing, cross-checked FDA OTC clearance status on the FDA device database, pulled MARD figures from manufacturer-published 510(k) documentation, and grounded the safety framing in the published positions of Johns Hopkins and Mayo Clinic on CGM use by adults without diabetes.
+Ranked on FDA clearance status, app quality, Oura and Apple Health integration, accuracy, and monthly cost.
+No manufacturer paid for placement in this guide.

 Health Disclaimer: This page is for educational purposes only and is not medical advice.
 OTC wellness CGMs are not intended to diagnose, treat, or manage diabetes.
 They are not suitable for people who take insulin or have a history of hypoglycemia.
 If you have or suspect diabetes, talk to your doctor about a prescription CGM (Dexcom G7, FreeStyle Libre 3) rather than a wellness biosensor.